rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 The first section of Received Bids show list of bidders along with information such as event time, bid value, currency, Ad Unit, Ad Container Size, Media Type.
 You can also filter using the bidder using the same information.

-The second section Received Bids show list of bidders along with information of no bid.
+The second section, No Bids, shows a list of bidders who did not place a bid.

 <img alt="PSAT Protected Audience - No Bids" src="images/private-advertising/protected-audience/prebid/psat_v1.0.0_bids_nobids_2025_06_30.png" width="1200" />